Plant-Food-Research-Open/assemblyqc/README.md

 - synteny::assembly_seq_list
 - synteny::xref_assemblies

-Then, preferably, the pipeline should be posted to Slurm for execution.
-For debugging purposes, the pipeline can also be executed interactively.
+Then, the pipeline should be posted to Slurm for execution.

 ### Post the NextFlow Process to Slurm